-Operating Revenues: The decrease in operating revenues is due to sewer charges decreasing 4.39% from 2008 and sewer connection fees decreasing 99.05%.
+Operating Revenues: The increase in operating revenues is primarily due to sewer charges increasing 51.54% from 2009.
 Nonoperating revenue decreased due to lower interest income as a result of lower interest rates.

-Expenses: Operating expenses decreased 6.04% over 2008.
-The decrease was mainly due to employer contribution to PERS insurance and less money being spent due to tighter budgeting.
+Expenses: Operating expenses increased 1.97% over 2009.
+The increase was mainly due to employer contribution to PERS insurance and more money being spent.
 The Authority maintains its policy of careful spending to stay within the budget.